Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/HPAI-H5N1-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2012, Suenaga et al. selected an aptamer (8-3) from a completely random RNA pool that binds with high affinity (∼KD 170 pM) to the hemagglutinins (HAs) derived from HPAI H5N1 (A/H5N1/Vietnam/1194/2004 and A/H5N1/Indonesia/05/2005) and H7N7 (A/H7N7/Netherlands/219/2003) influenza A viruses.
-Aptamer 8-3 was analyzed further to assess its ability to interfere with HA–glycan interactions using our previously established SPR-based competitive assay<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2012, Suenaga et al. selected an aptamer (8-3) from a completely random RNA pool that binds with high affinity (∼KD 170 pM) to the hemagglutinins (HAs) derived from HPAI H5N1 (A/H5N1/Vietnam/1194/2004 and A/H5N1/Indonesia/05/2005) and H7N7 (A/H7N7/Netherlands/219/2003) influenza A viruses.
+Aptamer 8-3 was analyzed further to assess its ability to interfere with HA–glycan interactions using our previously established SPR-based competitive assay<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>